Displayed Type Theory and Semi-Simplicial Types: Semi-Simplicial and Displayed Coinductive Types

-We now continue our exploration of the theory of semi-simplicial types from \cref{sec:eg-sst}, now using the general notion of display coinductive type.
+We now continue our exploration of the theory of semi-simplicial types from \cref{sec:eg-sst}, now using the general notion of displayed coinductive type.
 As in \cref{sec:eg-sst}, we will use Agda-esque codata and copattern-matching definitions, and assume that our type theory has plenty of other structure.

-We have already noted that $\SST$ is in some sense the \emph{`universal'} (unparametrised) display coinductive type, whose determining family $\x : \A \vdash \B~\x \type$ is the universal one $\X:\Type \vdash \El~\X \type$.
-Moreover, it seems likely that in order for an unparametrised display coinductive type to be interesting, the types $\A$ and $\B$ must have nontrivial display structure, i.e. they must not be discrete.
-But the simplicial universe $\Type$ is the primary source of types with nontrivial display, just as the universe in homotopy type theory is a primary source of types with higher homotopy structure.
+We have already noted that $\SST$ is in some sense the \emph{`universal'} (unparametrised) displayed coinductive type, whose determining family $\x : \A \vdash \MB~\x \type_{\;\!\ell_\cblu{2}}$ is the universal one $\X:\Type_{\;\!\ell} \vdash \El~\X \type_{\;\!\ell}$.
+Moreover, it seems likely that in order for an unparametrised displayed coinductive type to be interesting, the types $\A$ and $\MB$ must have nontrivial display structure, i.e. they must not be discrete.
+But the simplicial universe $\Type_{\;\!\ell}$ is the primary source of types with nontrivial display, just as the universe in homotopy type theory is a primary source of types with higher homotopy structure.
 (In \cref{subsec:conjectural-syntax} we will speculate about a notion of \emph{`display inductive type'} analogous to higher inductive types, which are the other source of higher homotopy structure in homotopy type theory.)
-For these reasons, we do not have a lot of interesting examples of other \emph{unparametrised} display coinductive types, but there is at least one.
+For these reasons, we do not have a lot of interesting examples of other \emph{unparametrised} displayed coinductive types, but there is at least one: augmented semi-simplicial types.